TuncerKARAARSLAN-VB/mssql-log-problem/readme.md

 If your MSSQL Log file is too large, you can minimize your log file with the following steps

+The following example uses the sample database name USANEWAGE.
+You should work with the problematic database name.

 ```mssql

 use USANEWAGE;